Another year is upon us. And as a filmmaker, a few things happened over the last 365 days.

 2. Do short projects on the weekends and upload them to YouTube.
 They don’t have to be complex.
-Could be shot on the camera phone.
+Focus on projects you can shoot on your camera phone.
 But DO something!

 3. Build a network of people who complement your skills.
 So you’re a writer?
 Surround yourself with a director and producer.

-If you’re looking for extra credit, add these resources to your library:
+And if you’re looking for extra credit, access these resources.

 And my final piece of advice?
 Answer this question right now:

 Given the resources that you have right now, what is the movie you can make this year?

 Get out there, take action and make your movie now!